swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 The effect of cancellation within the cancelled task is fully cooperative and synchronous.
 That is, cancellation has no effect at all unless something checks for cancellation.
 Conventionally, most functions that check for cancellation report it by throwing `CancellationError()`; accordingly, they must be throwing functions, and calls to them must be decorated with some form of `try`.
 As a result, cancellation introduces no additional control-flow paths within asynchronous functions; you can always look at a function and see the places where cancellation can occur.
 As with any other thrown error, `defer` blocks can be used to clean up effectively after cancellation.

 With that said, the general expectation is that asynchronous functions should attempt to respond to cancellation by promptly throwing or returning.
-In most functions, it should be sufficient to rely on lower-level functions that can wait for a long time (for example, I/O functions or `Task.Handle.get()`) to check for cancellation and abort early.
+In most functions, it should be sufficient to rely on lower-level functions that can wait for a long time (for example, I/O functions or `Task.value`) to check for cancellation and abort early.
 Functions which perform a large amount of synchronous computation may wish to periodically check for cancellation explicitly.

 Cancellation has two effects which trigger immediately with the cancellation: